WalletConnect/walletconnect-docs/docs/specs/pair/README.md

 ## User Flow

-User visits a new website that requires Sign session for submitting transactions Auth for authentication
+User visits a new website that requires a Sign session for submitting transactions and Auth for authentication

 1. Website displays qrcode or deep link
 2. User scans qrcode or redirects to wallet